1956 anti-Tamil pogrom: Attacks on Sinhalese in the Batticaloa-Kalmunai area

-Following the riots in Colombo, Tamil rioters in Batticaloa attacked Sinhalese.
-Sinhalese houses were burnt and Sinhalese people were assaulted.
+Following the riots in Colombo, Tamils in Batticaloa attacked Sinhalese.
+Sinhalese were assaulted and their houses and other property were burnt.
 In one case, a Sinhalese hotel was burned.
-An employee of this hotel emerged from the burning hotel and fired at a crowd that had gathered to watch the conflagration, killing 2.
-Police had also fired on crowd of 10,000 demonstrating Tamils, killing another 2.
+An employee of this hotel emerged from the burning hotel and fired at a crowd that had gathered to watch the conflagration, killing two Tamils.
+Police had also fired on crowd of 10,000 demonstrating Tamils, killing another two Tamils.
+Several Sinhalese families took refuge in the Buddhist temple and hospital and complained that government authorities had not given them adequate support.

+Along the road from Batticaloa to Kalmunai, there had been further attacks on Sinhalese, including an attack on a car with Sinhalese.
 Tamils from Karaitivu had thrown stones at Gal Oya Board trucks.
-Near Kalmunai, a group of 11 Tamils hid in trees and shot at a convoy of Sinhalese civilians and government officials, killing 2.
+Near Kalmunai, a group of 11 Tamils hid in trees and shot at a convoy of Sinhalese civilians and government officials.
+Two were shot dead.